On 17 October 117, Hadrian reached the city of Tyana, situated at the foot of the Taurus mountains near the Cilician Gates.

-We know from a fragment of an itinerary found in Rome that Hadrian left Antioch at the beginning of October AD 117 and travelled northwards towards Ancyra (modern Ankara).
+From a fragment of an itinerary found in Rome, we know that Hadrian left Antioch at the beginning of October AD 117 and travelled northwards towards Ancyra (modern Ankara).
 The inscription contains the places and dates of Hadrian’s journey in southern Asia Minor.

 Situated on a fertile plain along the main land route to Cilicia and Syria, Tyana was already an important settlement at the time of Hadrian’s visit, with a history going back to the time of the Hittites.
 The ancient city was one of the most important cities of Central Anatolia for centuries and was known by several names.
 It was first reported in the Hittite archives under the name of Tuwanuwa and Tawuna in the Assyrian sources.
 Xenophon, who visited the city and described it as a “worldwide, big and blessed city” (Anabasis 1.2.20), mentions it under the name of Dana.